lambdamikel/europc-copro/README.md

 ### Analysis & Board Schematics

-As we can see, both machines use the same Farady Faraday FE2010A IBM XT chipset.
-All signals are available directly from the CPU socket in both machines, with one difference - the NPINT FE2010 output is connected to the 8087 NPINT pin in the Euro PC II, whereas it is simply connected to GND over a (keyboard solder) jumper in the Euro PC.
-I hence added a pin header to the extension board to route NPINT manually to the FE2010A if required:
+As we can see, both machines use the same Faraday FE2010A IBM XT chipset.
+All signals are available directly from the CPU socket in both machines, with one difference - the NPINT FE2010 output is connected to the 8087 NPINT pin in the Euro PC II, whereas it is connected to GND in the Euro PC (over a PCB solder jumper).
+I hence added an NPINT pin header to the extension board to give users the option to manually route an NPINT cable from the extension board to the FE2010A pin if required:

 ![Schematics](pics/schematics.png)

 ![Layout](pics/board.png)

-However, in my setup and experiments, I actually left NPINT of the 8087 unconnected, and didn't change the FE2010A NPINT configuration either, as everything was working fine without it.
-Even the `MCPDiag.exe` 8087 diagnosis program found no issues with the configuration.
+However, in my setup and experiments, I actually left the NPINT 8087 pin unconnected, and didn't change the FE2010A NPINT configuration either, as everything was working fine without it.
+Even the `MCPDiag.exe` 8087 diagnosis program found no issues with this configuration.
+But you have the choice of routing your own cable if you choose to do so.

 ![DIAG](pics/diag.jpg)